netraular/esp32_console/main/controllers/audio_manager/README.md

 # Audio Manager

 ## Description
 This component manages audio playback of WAV files using the I2S peripheral.
-It is designed to run in a dedicated FreeRTOS task, allowing for non-blocking audio playback control.
+It is designed to run in a dedicated FreeRTOS task, allowing for non-blocking audio playback control from the main application or UI.

 ## Features
--   Plays `.wav` files from the filesystem (e.g., SD card).
+-   Plays `.wav` files from a filesystem (e.g., SD card).
 -   Supports basic playback controls: Play, Pause, Resume, and Stop.
--   Provides volume control (Up/Down).
+-   Provides volume control (Up/Down/Set).
 -   Exposes functions to get the current playback state, total duration, and progress.
--   Handles I2S driver initialization and teardown automatically.
+-   Handles I2S driver initialization and teardown automatically based on the WAV file's properties.
--   Parses basic WAV headers to configure I2S parameters like sample rate and bit depth.
+-   Parses standard WAV headers to configure I2S parameters like sample rate and bit depth.
+-   **Provides real-time audio data for a visualizer** via a FreeRTOS queue.

 ## How to Use

 1.  **Initialize the Manager:**
     Call this function once at application startup.
-It sets up initial state but does not configure hardware yet.
+It sets up the initial state.
     ```cpp
     #include "controllers/audio_manager/audio_manager.h"